 New puppy introduction to pets — in my case, dog to cat and now puppy to dog introductions — is one kind of dog school that everyday dog obedience classes may not teach.
 While dog to dog introductions are a bit easier in some ways, puppy to cat introductions work very well when both pets are supervised.
 Puppy school starts in your home with basic dog training.
 When it involves a smaller pet like a resident cat, safety is also an issue.
 Refer to cat-to-cat intros here.

-Last week on Sunday, May 31, 2020, a stray puppy showed up at our house.
-We didn’t plan on a new pet, especially since Bravo-Dawg currently has major health challenges–read about that here.
-As it turns out, Bravo adopted the new baby as his very own comfort-pup.
+On Sunday, May 31, 2020, a stray puppy showed up at our house.
+We didn’t plan on a new pet, especially since Bravo-Dawg developed major health challenges–read about that here.
+As it turned out, Bravo adopted the new baby as his very own comfort-pup.
+They’ve been inseparable ever since.
 Sometimes God sends unexpected blessings that have four feet and fur.
 So now Shadow-Pup has joined our household.